Product Design & Art Direction

 Key screens & concepts from used during initial user testing

-Determining what wanted to learn during our initial 3 rounds of user testing
+Determining what we wanted to learn during our initial 3 rounds of user testing

 During the discovery phase, we designed 3 iterations of our 'happy path' MVP user flow to test with our users.
 We wanted to test different ways of visualising their point earning history, card features & benefits, point forecasting and offers & rewards.

 This would go on to help prioritise what we wanted to build first based on value to the users.
 It also helped shape the usability of our product.